samueljeffrey/nc-news-back-end/README.md

 ### 2. Install dependencies

 For this API, your device will require several dependencies, some of which must be installed as dev dependencies.
+Your code editor will also need to have Node installed, version v16.0.0 being the minimum required.
 To first install the dev dependencies for node, all of which allow you to use the app.test.js file correctly with Jest technology, type the following commands into your code editor's terminal:

 ```http
 npm install jest -D